 Cancer Research Continues Funding E-Cigarette Research

-So far evidence indicates that e-cigarettes are a lot safer than tobacco products and can help people in smoking cessation.
+So far, evidence indicates that e-cigarettes are much safer than tobacco products and can help people with smoking cessation.
 Brown et al. (2014) conducted a cross-sectional population study to examine the effectiveness of e-cigarettes in aiding smoking cessation in a real-world setting.

-The Study Found 16% of the participants had quit smoking completely with the help of e-cigarettes, while an additional 22% had reduced their cigarette consumption by at least half.
+The study found that 16% of the participants had quit smoking entirely with the help of e-cigarettes, while an additional 22% had reduced their cigarette consumption by at least half.
 The study also found that the use of e-cigarettes was associated with a lower rate of relapse to smoking, with only 8.1% of the participants who had quit smoking with the help of e-cigarettes returning to smoking compared to 50% of those who had quit without e-cigarettes.